polyurichard/lectures/OOD/oo.md

         score += points;
     }

-    // Getter/Setter and other methods ...
+  // Getter methods
+    public String getName() {
+        return name;
     }

+    // Setter methods
+    public void setName(String name) {
+        this.name = name;
+    }

+   public void useWeapon() {
+        // Use the weapon ...
+    }

+    //other methods ...
+}
 ```

 A `constructor` is a special method that is invoked when an object of a class is instantiated.
-It is typically used to initialize the attributes of the class.
+It is used to initialize the attributes of the class.
 The `Player` constructor, for example, initializes the player's name, health, and score.

 An `object` is an instance of a class, containing the attributes and methods defined in the class.
 To create a `Player` object, we simply instantiate the class with the new keyword: